daniel-rusu/pods4k/immutable-arrays/README.md

 <details>
 <summary>Choosing between toList(), asList(), and asIterable()</summary>

-For reference types, like `ImmutableArray<Person>`, use `asList()` for efficient random access — it wraps the same backing array without copying it.
+For reference types, like `ImmutableArray<Person>`, use `asList()` or `asIterable()`.
+These create a tiny wrapper over the same array without copying the elements so it's extremely memory efficient and fast.
+Using `asList()` supports random access while `asIterable()` forces sequential access patterns.

-For primitive variants, such as `ImmutableFloatArray`, exposing these to list APIs will auto-box elements since lists use generics:
+For the 8 primitive variants, such as `ImmutableFloatArray`, exposing these to list APIs will auto-box elements:

-* When sequential access is sufficient, use `asIterable()` to avoid copying the backing array and encourage single-pass processing patterns.
-* Otherwise, if random access is needed and the number of accesses won't exceed the list size, use `asList()`.
+* Use `asList()` or `asIterable()` when the number of accesses won't exceed the number of elements as this minimizes auto-boxing since elements will get auto-boxed lazily each time they are accessed.
-* For everything else, use `toList()` to auto-box all values upfront and avoid additional auto-boxing when the same elements are accessed multiple times.
+* For everything else, use `toList()` to copy and auto-box all values upfront into a separate collection and avoid additional auto-boxing if the number of accesses might exceed the number of elements.

-Using `asList()` or `asIterable()` only auto-boxes the elements that are accessed.
-For example, wrapping a 1,000-element array by calling `asList()` and then performing 3 element accesses will only perform 3 auto-boxing operations.

-Using `asList()` or `asIterable()` auto-boxes values lazily when accessed.
-This minimizes garbage collection overhead for use cases that process the values without retaining the elements, such as when summing their values.
-Creating temporary wrapper objects that are immediately discarded is very efficient with modern garbage collectors as the collection process only copies objects that are still accessible.
-Having 1 or 1,000 discarded objects has no performance impact on the collection step.
-However, if we auto-box all elements up-front to pass to some utility, any collections that occur before that utility completes would be forced to copy all these objects since they're all still accessible.
+Using `asList()` or `asIterable()` uses less up-front memory and also reduces the garbage collection overhead for use cases that process elements without retaining them, such as when summing their values.
+Processing elements one at a time only retains a reference to the most recent one.
+The garbage collection step traverses live objects so it's unaffected by large numbers of discarded wrappers making this usage pattern extremely fast and efficient.

 </details>